FoamyGuy/Adafruit_CircuitPython_HCSR04/README.rst

 Without a Context Manager
 -------------------------

-In the example below, we create the `HCSR04` object directly, get the distance every 2 seconds, then de-initialize the device.
+In the example below, we create the `HCSR04` object directly, get the distance every 2 seconds.

 .. code-block:: python